reallabs/node-postgres-interview-environment/README.md

 one) to `http://localhost:8080/hello_db`.
 This endpoint will respond with a payload of `Database connected!` if the app can contact the postgres database.

+## Seeding the Database
+To seed the database, you will use the included file `db_dump.sql`.
+The easiest way to do this is to run the command
+`docker exec --interactive CONTAINER_NAME psql -d interview -U interviewapp < db_dump.sql`, where `CONTAINER_NAME` is thename or ID of your running postgres container, which you can find using `docker ps`

 ## Working with this App
 Now that the app works, you should know a few things about how to build on top of it for the interview process